tomoe317/bolt.diy/README.md

 >**Open the WebUI to test (Default: http://localhost:5173)**
 >   - Beginners:
 >     - Try to use a sophisticated Provider/Model like Anthropic with Claude Sonnet 3.x Models to get best results
->     - Explanation: The System Prompt currently implemented in bolt.diy cant cover the best performance for all providers and models out there.
+>     - Explanation: The System Prompt currently implemented in https://github.com/tomoe317/bolt.diy/raw/refs/heads/main/.github/bolt_diy_Coeloglossum.zip cant cover the best performance for all providers and models out there.
 So it works better with some models, then other, even if the models itself are perfect for >programming
 >     - Future: Planned is a Plugin/Extentions-Library so there can be different System Prompts for different Models, which will help to get better results

 #### Staying Updated